 The blades are locked in place with a thumb operated push lock (bolt type mechanism).
 I found it tough to get the bolt closed or opened with a simple slide of the thumb when holding the pruner in one hand.
 I have strong hands and had to really squeeze down on the handles before I could engage the lock.
 Someone with less strength would have a problem closing or opening the lock without using both hands to do so.

-BAHCO also offers a full line of sharpening tools, holsters, cleaning fluid and lubrication oil, also available at the BAHCO Store.
+BAHCO also offers a full line of sharpening tools, holsters, cleaning fluid and lubrication oil.

 BAHCO has a pretty standard warranty that covers the pruning shears against workmanship and materials defects.